tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/field-value/attachment.md

 <EndpointBadge method="PUT" url="https://api.tapeapp.com/v1/record/{record_id}" />

 One or more attachment field values can be updated as part of a record update.
+Both existing IDs (integers) as well as temporary file IDs (strings) can be provided as input.
 Here is an example request body for updating multiple attachment field values of a record:

 <Tabs defaultValue="curl">